 Emerald mountain ranges, green meadows and white clouds fuse to create a dreamlike locale called Valley of Flowers.
 Cascading waterfalls are abundant while you’re traversing towards the valley.
-Declared as the National Park in 1982, the vibrant valley is a world heritage site as well.
+Valley of flowers was declared as the National Park in 1982, and is world heritage site as well.
 The pristine beauty, mystical surroundings lures nature lovers, photographers and botanists.

 Valley of flowers remains covered with a thick blanket of snow during the winter season.
 It is in full bloom during July, August and September.
 This is the best time to explore the splendor of this magnificent place.
 The aqua waters of Pushpawati River bifurcates the valley into two parts.
 Dew drops of flowers, the rhythmic sound of flowing water and the romantic breeze can be enjoyed by the visitors during the period of July to September.
 As per the local beliefs, this valley was inhabited by fairies.
 No wonder, it’s a fairy land.

 Ghangaria is the base camp for the trek to the valley.
 It has private lodges and hotels for accommodation.
 One cannot stay at Valley of flowers, therefore Ghangaria remains an ideal place to relax and sleep.
 It is managed and administered by the Uttarakhand State Forestry Department and Ministry of Environment and Forests.
 Settlement in this park is not allowed and grazing is also banned since 1983.

 A beautiful world awaits here at the endearing spot.
 We offer attractive trekking packages and arrangements for all budgets.
 You could book online and avail great prices.
 It’s a wonderland of natural beauty that shouldn’t be missed.